relientm96/gcapp/README.md

-# Social Media Group Application  (Still Developing)
+# Social Media Group Application
 Built using React Native

 This App lets you and your church group: